Keirua/blog.keiruaprod.fr/_posts/2020-05-12-include-version-in-rust-binary.md

+---
-# How to include the build version inside a rust binary
+title: Including the build version inside a rust binary
+author: Keirua
+layout: post
+lang: en
+image: rust-binary-version.rs.png
+---

 A recent problem was to include the build version of a rust binary, so that `$ program --version` answers with the appropriate version number.